agoncal/agoncal-sample-javaee/02-JavaOne2013/DEMO.md

 # Use WildFly

+* Not needed anymore
     * In the `persistence.xml` use the JBoss datasource

         <jta-data-source>java:jboss/datasources/ExampleDS</jta-data-source>